taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

   * neck, behind the right ear: a baby [mata mata turtle](https://en.wikipedia.org/wiki/Mata_mata)
   * legs: dendritic line art that encodes Jina's lineage and Automata history

-## Maraba Jatobá
+## Maraba Barbosa Jatobá

-Maraba is Min's dearest friend.
+Maraba is Min's cousin and a dear friend.
+Maraba has trained as an Inker and was chosen to inject Min during her Rite of the Mothers.

 Birthday: July 4, 2097